-Congress and the National Park Service look closely to see how the study process engaged stakeholders (including residents, businesses, nonprofits, Tribes, and local, state, and federal government) of the region.
+Congress and the National Park Service look closely to see how the study process engaged residents of the region.
 No matter how you choose to complete the study process, it is important to include as many voices and perspectives as possible.
 This should be one of the overarching goals of any outreach strategy.
 Organizations, local and state government, business, educational institutions and private citizens should be given opportunities to share their views.
 Though this may take time, it will pay dividends in partnership development and public support - two critical factors for success later on should designation occur.

 Throughout the feasibility study process, organizers should document all public involvement.
+How many people attended public meetings?
+What were their comments?
+Was there follow-up?
 Public involvement can include meetings, workshops, newsletters, open houses, mailings, websites, booths, presentations, press releases, newspaper articles, etc. It is important for Congress and the NPS to know that outreach took place, but it is even more important for all the residents of a region to know that they were involved in the process.
 NHA designation should not come as a surprise to local communities and government bodies.